The Media Industrial Complex Part I: Weapons of Mass-Distraction, Silencing Free Speech

 The misappropriation of mass-media by the political elite has radically altered the way that government Institutions communicate.
 Extending the reach and disruptiveness of institutional authority on a scale not seen since the days of the demagogues of the Roman empire, who would solicit the masses through appeal to the lowest denominator of ignorance and prejudice.

-The media industrial complex, with a wave of its hand, enables a privileged political elite to influence billions globally, unrestricted by national borders and unimpeded by the necessary checks and balances which a democratic system would otherwise ensure through public ownership of media assets.
+Todays media industrial complex, with a wave of its hand, enables a privileged political elite to influence billions globally, unrestricted by national borders and unimpeded by the necessary checks and balances which a democratic system would otherwise ensure through public ownership of media assets.

 An emerging theme in this frame of reference is the global emergency modal, which mandates politicians as the torchbearers of global solutions, whose voice is legitimised in the echo chamber of the media.
 Indeed, the build-up to COVID-19 was characterised by a series of political stratagems, each serving to place politicians front of stage and the public on high alert.
 Notably, Brexit, climate change, US-China hostilities, dominated mainstream media and transformed the national emergency modal into a global one.
 Uniting world-citizens behind a common cause, while normalising in-your-face politics.

-When authority is validated by the solutions it can offer, to solve the problems which it proclaims, are we licensing those in power to manufacture the mythology of emergency, in order to ratify their would-be agenda?
+But when authority is validated by the solutions it can offer, to solve the problems which it proclaims, are we licensing those in power to manufacture the mythology of emergency, in order to ratify their would-be agenda?
 From 9/11 through climate change to the pandemic, each major event has been exploited by the power elite to bring about transformative policies which in turn reshapes the global landscape.